Periodic dynamics of population-imbalanced fermionic condensates in optical lattices: Introduction

 In this paper, we study the mean-field level fluctuation dynamics of the population-imbalanced fermionic condensate in an optical lattice for 1D, 2D and 3D.
 We observe that the dynamics is periodic, and the oscillation frequency changes almost linearly with a varying Feshbach detuning.
-We find that the information about both the amount of population imbalance and the pairing phase can be extracted from the slope and intercept of this straight line.
-We propose that this periodic dynamics can be used as an indirect probe to indicate the FFLO state, as it gives a distinct signature as compared to the other phases both in 2D and 3D.
-Considering the fact that currently several aspects about this FFLO phase is being earnestly pursued theoretically\cite{fflo_new1, fflo_new2, fflo_new3}, and yet, obtaining its experimental signature has proven to be somewhat tricky : we believe that such an indirect method might turn out to be extremely useful.
+We can obtain information about the amount of population imbalance present in the system, and also the nature of the pairing, from the slope and intercept of this straight line.

 The paper is organized as follows.
 The basic theoretical model and the dynamical equations are described in Sec. \ref{2nd section}.
 In Sec. \ref{3rd section}, possible pairing phases are discussed and the relevant parameters are set up in different dimensions.
-The frequency vs. detuning plots are presented in Sec. \ref{4th section}, and it is shown that the oscillation dynamics is periodic.
-How the slope of the frequency vs. detuning curve varies with the amount of population imbalance is discussed in Sec. \ref{5th section}, and the same for the intercept is done in Sec. \ref{6th section}.
+The frequency vs. detuning plots are presented in Sec. \ref{4th section}, and it is shown that the oscillation dynamics are periodic.
+How the intercept of the frequency vs. detuning curve varies with the amount of population imbalance is discussed in Sec. \ref{6th section}, and the same for the slope is done in Sec. \ref{5th section}.
 In Sec. \ref{7th section}, we provide the analytical reasoning for the numerical results of the previous two sections.
 The results are summarized in Sec. \ref{8th section}.